 What Clematis Variety Do I Have?

 You may have inherited a plant and have no idea what kind is in your garden.
 This happens to new home owners quite frequently and they have to wing it on the care and pruning of the plant.
 The pruning class is the most important to know.
-This is because different types of clematis bloom off of different levels of growth.
+This is because different types of

 Class 1 clematis bloom off of old wood while Class 3 plants bloom off of new wood.
 The Class 2 clematis bloom off both old and new wood and produce blooms twice in the season.
 That’s why it’s important to know the pruning class or you may prune your clematis at the wrong time and cut off the wood that was supposed to produce the magnificent flowers.
 If in doubt, you will have to experiment by trimming at least a couple of vines and then watching to see if they bloom.